jacobobryant/site/public/post/2020/guide-to-clojure/index.md

   Functions + Firestore and when it makes sense to move to a Clojure backend instead.

-- Set up a Clojure backend with DigitalOcean and Datomic Cloud.
+- Set up a Clojure backend with DigitalOcean and Datomic.
 Probably Terraform as well, plus Nginx and Letsencrypt.
 Deploy with rsync (maybe Github Actions?).
   Set up logging and alerting (optionally, come back to this step later).

 - Set up communication between your frontend and backend.
 Add Ring middleware for authenticating Firebase tokens.
 Move your CRUD from Firestore to Datomic,